See how language shapes and influences literature through Germanic philology.

 Signum University wants all students to recognize the relationship between language and literature.
 As part of our premier degree program, the M.A. in Language & Literature, this concentration in Germanic Philology offers students an opportunity to revive the study of language and literature together.

 Germanic Philology Lecturers

 Dr. Corey Olsen

 Germanic Philology Courses

-Currently, Signum University offers seven courses for the Germanic Philology concentration.
-Students seeking a M.A. or Certificate with a concentration in Germanic Philology must take at least five of these courses.
+Signum University offers a unique array of courses for the Germanic Philology concentration.
+Students seeking a M.A. or Graduate Diploma with a concentration in Germanic Philology must take at least five of these courses.

 At least one Germanic Philology course will be offered each semester.
 Courses will be offered on a rotating basis every 2 – 3 years.
 Course order, frequency, and availability may change without notice.
 Links to course descriptions above may go to an older version of the course.
-For current course offerings, visit the Signum course catalog.
+For current upcoming offerings, visit the future courses page.